Pregnancy/Adoption FAQs

 Our pregnancy counseling begins with the option of parenting.
 If parenting is not safe or possible, we will provide services to assist you in making a guardianship or adoption plan.

-No, CSSW has always been an agency that serves people of all faiths, ages, and walks of life.
+No, CCWC has always been an agency that serves people of all faiths, ages, and walks of life.

 All pregnancy services are provided free of charge throughout the pregnancy and for up to a year post birth for all clients.